retr00exe/wordlist-generator/README.md

 # W00rdlist_generat0r
 Wordlist generator for brute force attack

-Automated crunch program to generate wordlist with number pattern.
+Automated crunch program to generate wordlist with numbers pattern.
 Works using linux terminal and WSL ubuntu.

 Program to install :
 1. Crunch